libgrading/libgrading/README.md

 This is a simple library for grading C- and C++-language assignments.
-It runs each test case in a child process in order to capture common programming errors such as segmentation faults.
+It runs each test case in a child process in order to capture common programming errors such as infinite loops and segmentation faults.

 ## Get it